 - All Loans and Scholarships will begin disbursing the first week of classes as long as you are meeting the enrollment requirements.

 - All Grants will disburse immediately after the 12th class day of the term (the university's Official Reporting Day), if you are meeting the enrollment requirement.

 This allows students to make changes to their enrollment status prior to the Official Reporting Day without adversely affecting their financial aid status.

-Each semester, financial aid disbursement begins no earlier than the first day of classes.
-If you have satisfied all application and disbursement requirements and met the conditions of the award, your financial aid will be automatically credited to your UH fee bill as payment during the scheduled disbursement time.
+Please note that if you have satisfied all application and disbursement requirements and met the conditions of the award, your financial aid will be automatically credited to your UH fee bill as payment during the scheduled disbursement time.
 If you have financial aid remaining after your tuition has been paid, UH will forward the balance to you.
 You must activate your Higher One Refund Card and select how you would like to receive your funds:

 - balance transfer to your Higher One Account